bstals/hexle/README.md

 To Do:
 - Color inputs as you guess
+- Add keystrokes to input
+- Add info/explanation/instructions
 - Add new color each day
-- Add keystrokes to input
 - Handle duplicates
 - Different difficulty modes